 EMPLOYEE PERFORMANCE MANAGEMENT

-Measure, evaluate and reward individual performance to achieve the overall business strategy.
-Support learning and development to create a high performance workforce.
+Measure, evaluate, and reward individual performance to achieve the business strategy.
+Support learning and development to create a high-performance workforce.

 WHY EMPLOYEE PERFORMANCE MANAGEMENT?